awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 1. **Instance weights**: When you configure an Auto Scaling group to launch multiple instance types, you have the option of defining the number of capacity units that each instance contributes to the desired capacity of the group, using instance weighting.
 This allows you to specify the relative weight of each instance type in a way that directly maps to the performance of your application.
 You can weight your instances to suit your specific application needs, for example, by the cores (vCPUs) or by memory (GiBs).
 [EC2 Auto Scaling group weights](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-instance-weighting.html).
 1. **Support for multiple Launch Templates**: Auto Scaling group supports multiple Launch Templates.
 This allows for extra flexibility in how the auto Scaling group is configured, for example supporting multiple architectures (i.e Graviton c6g and Intel c5) within a single Auto Scaling group.
 [Multiple launch template documentation](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-launch-template-overrides.html).
 1. **Warm pools**: Warm pool decrease latency of procuring capacity on your workloads by managing a pool of pre-initialized EC2 Instances.
 Whenever your application needs to scale out, the Auto Scaling Group can draw on the warm pool to meet its new desired capacity.
 [Warm pools for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-warm-pools.html).

-If you want to learn more about all the benefits of Auto Scaling groups, you can find more information in the [Amazon EC2 Auto Scaling group documentation](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html).